ThomWright/pokedex/README.md

 ### Testing

-I have written minimal unit tests.
-There is more code I'd like to cover with tests (see below), but I figured the most risk here is at the integration points:
+I started with minimal unit tests, since I figured the most risk here is at the integration points:

 - our own exposed HTTP APIs
 - integrating with the external APIs

-So I decided spending some time setting up some API tests (or integration tests) was a better investment of my time.
+- making sure the thing runs at all!

-That said, while building and running the application in a Docker container gave me confidence that it worked as a whole, the feedback cycle is too slow, so the DX isn't as good as I'd like.
+So I decided spending some time setting up some API tests (or integration tests) was a worthwhile investment of my time.

-I would consider writing some in-process HTTP test using e.g. [superagent](https://www.npmjs.com/package/supertest), which could give similar coverage with a much quicker feedback cycle.
+Later, as I wrote more logic, I decided I wanted more unit tests.
+I wanted a quicker feedback cycle and less reliance on external dependencies.
+I refactored to make this easier.

 ### Caching